JCorellaFSL/Nebula-Protocol/Nebula_Protocol.md

 - What's included in this constellation
 - What's explicitly out of scope
 - Connections to other constellations
-- When to break into Star Systems
+- How many Star Systems this will need (1-2 for simple, 3-8 for complex)

 #### 4. Star System Breakdown
-- List of Star Systems within this constellation
+- List of Star Systems within this constellation (always present)
 - Brief description of each (what it builds)
 - **No technical details** - reference Star System docs
+- Simple projects: 1-2 Star Systems per constellation
+- Complex projects: 3-8 Star Systems per constellation

 #### 5. Star Gate Requirements
 - Testing criteria for this constellation